Lesson 5: Old Testament Organization (Part 2)

 • What’s the next minor prophet we come to?
 (Micah)

 Micah probably became a prophet just a couple of years before Isaiah.
 He also would have been a contemporary of Hosea.
-He was from Moresheth, about 20 miles southwest of Jerusalem, and was a small town boy.
-He prophesied to both Israel and Judah around the 740s and 730s B.C.
+He was from Moresheth, about 20 miles southwest of Jerusalem.
+He was a small-town boy.
+He prophesied to both Israel and Judah around the 740 and 730 BC.

-One interesting prophecy that Micah makes is in Micah 5:2.
-Have someone read Micah 5: 2.
+One interesting and important prophecy that Micah makes is in the fifth chapter.
+Have someone read Micah 5:2.

 • Who do you think that prophesy is about.
 (Jesus)